 Most fertility doctors recommend low impact cardiovascular exercise, like that of an elliptical machine.
 But running is actually a great way to stay in shape and prepare your body for pregnancy, and there's really no reason to stop running if you already do (as long as your provider as given you the green light, of course).
 That said, if you've tried to get pregnant for a while or are experiencing irregular menstrual cycles—two indications that your running habits may be disrupting your endocrine system—your provider may recommend that you cut back.

 Don't worry, though.
-Cutting back just a few miles, paired with eating more healthy fats, can go a long way in jumpstarting your cycle.
-Further, if you find yourself feeling tired during a run, walking is another great way to stay energized and prepare your body for the beautiful journey that is pregnancy.
+Cutting back just a few miles, paired with eating more healthy fats, can go a long way in jump starting your cycle.
+Further, if you find yourself feeling tired during a run, walking is another great way to stay energized and prepare your body for the beautiful journey ahead.